Landing Page A/B Testing Principles In Online Dating Profiles!

 You might be wonder why Lander is writing about online dating when we are known for online marketing and landing pages.
 The truth is - A/B testing a landing page is a lot like getting your dating profile optimized just right.

-Optimize dating profile elements using landing page A/B testing principals:
+Optimize online dating profile elements using landing page A/B testing principals:

 The Headline is all important.
 It’s the first and often the only thing they’ll read.
 You can’t show desperation, avoid neediness and definitely don’t even suggest that you’re not confident.
 A strong headline has a couple of elements that stand out - confidence, creativity and humor.
 Mix and match until you get it right.